 - a.
-Grading Scale: the traditional letter grades and their alignment to a numeric percentage for all core classes and special subject classes grades ± 4 through 8. - b.
+Grading Scale: the traditional letter grades and their alignment to a numeric percentage for all core classes and special subject classes grades 4 4 through 8. - b.
 Performance Grading Scale: The letter grading scale used only for special subject classes for kindergarten through grade 3. - i.
-Outstanding (O) equates to High Honors. - ii.
-Satisfactory (S) equates to Honors. - iii.
-Needs Improvement (N) equates to a passing grade for the class. - iv.
-Unsatisfactory (U) equates to a failing grade for the course. - c.
+Outstanding (O) equates to High Honors.
+Exceeds Expectations (EE) - ii.
+Satisfactory (S) equates to Honors.
+Meets Expectations (ME) - iii.
+Needs Improvement (N) equates to a passing grade for the class.
+Developing (DE) - iv.
+Unsatisfactory (U) equates to a failing grade for the course.
+Inconsistent (IN) - v.
+Insufficient Evidence (IE) - c.
 Promotion: the result of a student demonstrating mastery of grade level skills and moving to the next grade the following school year - d.
 Retention: the result of a student failing to demonstrate mastery of grade level skills, causing that child to repeat the year. - e.
 Core Classes: Reading, Writing, Math, Science, and Social Studies - f.
 Special Subject Class: Classes including art, theater, dance, music, health/physical education, technology, and all track classes. - g.
 Summative Assessment: An assessment of learning or mastery.
 Assignments that evaluate student mastery of content and aligns with the goals and expected outcomes of the instruction1. (examples include projects, tests, quizzes, writing pieces, and any assessment that is used to demine mastery of a lesson. etc.) - h.
 Formative Assessment: Assessment to inform instruction.
 Assignments that monitor student learning over the course of a learning unit (examples classroom checks for understanding activities, exit tickets used to check student understanding of the lesson, small group and whole group responses, class brainstorming, etc.)